 Next, by using the switch select if you want to Display the Nav Icon (above threshold) or not.

-Last in this tab, from the drop down list select the Widgets Area that you want to be displayed on the sidebar while on a mobile device.
+Last on this tab, from the drop-down list, select the Widgets Area that you want to be displayed on the sidebar while on a mobile device.
 If you clear the list by clicking on (X), Mobile View Sidebar will be used as the default area.

 Media Panel is an exciting feature allowing for various elements to appear withing the pages of your website.
-In this section you can adjust the appearance and functionality of Media Panel, in a global basis.
-Custom configuration is also possible in each individual page or post.
+In this section, you can adjust the appearance and functionality of Media Panel, on a global basis.
+Custom configuration is also possible in each page or post.